- April 30, 2020

 In uncertain times a steady rhythm can be a great gift.
 Giving yourself, your employees, and your customers an environment and consistency they can count on could make a huge difference as you navigate a new normal.
 In my conversations with leaders everywhere, the most common shared belief is that we will never return to the normal we once knew; rather, the world is changing forever.
 The goal of this writing is to help you recognize opportunities to design and implement responses that will lead you to success and make the “new normal” a positive and exciting one.

 In my experience, the most powerful tool for supervision and employee development is the rhythm you build with your team.
-The best tool I have found for building routine is the 7 Questions method.
+The best tool I have found for building routine is the Question Method.
 Bill Dann developed the method to simplify the process of building purposeful relationships with clear expectations.
-In its very nature, the 7 Questions method provides employees regularity, a format they can count on.
+In its very nature, the Question Method method provides employees regularity, a format they can count on.
 The method involves meeting regularly with a subordinate to ask a series of predetermined questions (we recommend 7, you may adjust that to suit your needs).
 The questions are designed to identify and eliminate common barriers such as role clarity, authority, resource, or training needs.

 Giving your employees a structure they can count on has proven to strengthen their ability to face challenges, increase a leader’s awareness of problems and concerns, and improve overall team performance and satisfaction.
 The simple act of providing a framework for discussion can improve any relationship.
 Right now, the relationships you have are critical to your organizational success.